antzm/data-science/excel-intro.md

 ## Importing Data

 So, whenever we import data to Excel, from a CSV or a TXT file, the decimal numbers should have the same format as the one that Excel uses, otherwise those numbers will be treated as text.
-In such a case, we need to change the decimal point from comma to dot, or vice versa, and then convert those strings to a numbers.
+In such a case, we need to change the decimal point from comma to dot, or vice versa, and then convert those strings to a number.

+Obviously, it would be preferable to import data from a CSV or TXT file in the same decimal format, as the one that we use in our computer.
+Whenever though this is not possible, we can use the function `SUBSTITUTE()` in order to replace the dot or the comma in the decimal numbers, and then the function `VALUE()` to transform those strings to numbers.

 ## Sharing data